-The functional currency of the Parent Company is Swedish kronor (SEK), as is the reporting currency for the Parent Company and the Group.
+(SEK), as is the reporting currency for the Parent Company is Swedish kronor (SEK), as is the reporting currency for the Parent Company and the Group.

 Transactions and balance-sheet items

 Transactions in foreign currency are translated to the functional currency based on the exchange rates prevailing on the transaction date.
 Foreign currency receivables and liabilities are recognized at the exchange rates prevailing on the balance sheet date.
 Exchange-rate gains and losses that arise are recognized in profit or loss.